 The prime minister said Pakistan could raise exports by using its local precious-stone resources.
 Officials said Pakistan will host its first international gemstone exhibition in July 2026.

 They said Pakistan has started collaboration with Sri Lanka and China to train skilled workers in specialised gemstone processing.
-The Ministry of Petroleum briefed the meeting on mining measures aimed at reducing waste.
+The Ministry of Petroleum briefed the meeting on mining measures to reduce waste.

-Officials said joint projects with local communities would support the sector, while about 1,000 people are receiving training in internationally compliant gemstone mining techniques.
+Officials said joint projects with local communities would support the sector.
+Meanwhile, about 1,000 people are receiving training in internationally compliant gemstone mining techniques.

 Shehbaz said transparency must guide the establishment of the centres and appreciated Special Assistant Haroon Akhtar and his team.